 The court can enter a default finding on your docket if you don’t come to court.
 If you have minor misdemeanor traffic charges, then the judge will find you guilty and order you to pay the fine and associated fees.

 However, the court will issue a bench warrant for you if you have criminal offenses on your ticket.
 Having a bench warrant lodged against you means that you are subject to arrest when you’re in public.

 What are the implications of having a bench warrant out against you?
 Having a warrant is no way to live.
 The police can arrest you any time they encounter you.

 You might think you can avoid the police, but sometimes you don’t have a choice.
 If you are involved in a fender-bender, get stopped for a traffic offense, or have to call the police if you witness a crime, then you will be arrested.
 Police often “run” your information when they learn your name.

-They have to arrest you if the court issued a warrant for your apprehension.
+They have to arrest you if the court issues a warrant for your apprehension.